From Lisbon to Barcelona: Musical Portugal & Spain

 10 October 2019 – MálagaArrival 10/10/2019 early morning.
 Departure 10/10/2019 midday.

 A historical and festive town, Malaga is located in Andalusia, on the Costa del Sol.
-Between the marina and the beaches, you can stroll at your leisure along the seaside promenade of la Farola.
-Look out for the Malahgueta bullring, set slightly further back.
-From the hill overlooking the old town, you’ll see Gibralfaro castle and the Alcazaba, two fortified ensembles rising out from the cypresses and maritime pines.
-To visit Pablo Picasso’s birthplace, first make for the courtly plaza de la Merced.
+Between the marina and the beaches, the seaside promenade of La Farola offers an ideal setting for strolling and relaxing.
+Set slightly further back, the Malagueta bullring is one of the emblematic sites of the city.
+From the hill overlooking the old town, one can see Gibralfaro castle and the Alcazaba, two fortified ensembles rising out from the cypresses and maritime pines.
+To visit Pablo Picasso’s birthplace, you will go first to the courtly plaza de la Merced.
 A few streets back from here, you can explore the museum dedicated to the artist, in the Buenavista palace.

 10 October 2019 – MotrilArrival 10/10/2019 late afternoon.
 Departure 10/10/2019 early evening.